ABOUT VISTA TALONS AAU BASKETBALL

 QUESTION: What are principle goals and objectives of the Vista Talons program?

-ANSWER: Vista Talons is a competitive, AAU basketball program intended for boys (ages 9 – 14 or grades 3rd – 8th) who plan to attend Vista del Lago High School in Folsom, CA. Our goal is for each player to develop with a high-level of proficiency – the fundamentals of basketball (passing, shooting, dribbling, rebounding, defense, etc.) while learning the core principles of the high school's offensive and defensive schemes.
+ANSWER: Vista Talons is a competitive, AAU basketball program intended for boys (grades 3rd – 8th) who plan to attend Vista del Lago High School in Folsom, CA. Our goal is for each player to develop with a high-level of proficiency – the fundamentals of basketball (passing, shooting, dribbling, rebounding, defense, etc.) while learning the core principles of the high school's offensive and defensive schemes.

 Our objectives are to provide a competitive, developmental, AAU program that includes quality instruction in all aspects of basketball with an emphasis on fundamentals and skill development.
 The Vista Talons basketball program will provide our athletes the necessary skills to perform successfully in basketball and life with an emphasis on sportsmanship, respect, responsibility, leadership and teamwork.

 QUESTION: Does the program have tryouts and when?

 ANSWER: Yes!
 Tryouts are facilitated by Vista Talons coaching staff.
 Two tryout days will be scheduled in late August and players are strongly encouraged to attend both tryout days.
 Note: Tryout registration fees include both tryout days.

 QUESTION: When does the season start and what if my son is playing in another sport?

 ANSWER: Most teams may offer pre-season skills sessions in September & October, however the regular season typically begins in November.
 Players are welcome to participate in other sports but are encouraged to make as many practices and/or skills sessions as they can during these times (September & October).
 During the season (November through the end of March), basketball is expected to be the athletic priority for the player and he should be at all practices, skills sessions and games.

 QUESTION: How are teams selected and are there multiple teams per grade level?